cancer-genomics/delfi3/README.md

 * Bedtools
 * Bedops
 * R 4.3
 Note that, in the scripts, Bowtie2, Samtools, Bedtools and R are loaded into the environment using `module load` command.

+You will need to update `/delfi/RUN_DELFI.sh` with your local paths to `Bedops` and `fastp`.

+## Reference Files

+The reference files are not included in the repo because of large file size.
+Save these files in the `/references/hg19/` directory.

+Download the hg19 reference genome from UCSC Downloads Feb.
+2009 (GRCh37/hg19) sequence files.
+Use bowtie2-build to create index of downloaded fasta file for alignment.

+Under `references/genome/`, it is necessary to add `cytosine_ref.hg19.starch`, a starch format file of the location of all cytosine nucleotides in the hg19 reference genome.

 ## Running the Delfi pipeline